joshbduncan/illustrator-scripts/README.md

 2. Install .jsx files into the Presets folder. **[How To Guide](https://www.marspremedia.com/software/how-to-adobe-cc)**
 3. Restart

+## ⚠️ PLEASE NOTE

+I have recently changed the layout of this repository.
+Some of the scripts in the base directly are modular so they require importing other `.jsxinc` files to work properly.
+They work perfectly fine if you clone this directory exactly as in to you local machine.

+If you only need one (or a few) of my scripts, you can download compiled versions directly from the [compile_scripts](/compiled_scripts/) folder.
+Compiled scripts are standalone and don't require any additional files to work.

 ## ArtboardExporter.jsx

 Quickly export all artboards to individual files.